 After one year of making payments, $54.38 of your payment will go toward interest, while $313.95 will go toward the principal.

 You can visualize this shift from paying more in interest payments to paying more of the principal balance by looking at your loan’s monthly amortization schedule.
 The schedule shows your projected monthly payments over the life of the loan and how much of your total monthly payment goes toward interest versus the principal balance.

 Adding to the complexity of interest are the different types of interest rates.

 Types of interest rates

 When you apply for a loan or credit card, you’re presented with the interest rate, which can be a fixed rate or a variable rate.
 The difference between fixed rate and variable rate can have a significant impact on your monthly payment and how long it takes to pay off the debt.

 Fixed interest rate

-A fixed interest rate is most common in long-term loans, like auto loans and mortgages.
+A fixed interest rate is most common in long-term loans, like an auto or home loan.

 With fixed interest, the interest rate you agree to at the time you sign the loan documents will remain the same for the entire loan term.

-For example, if you take out a 30-year fixed-rate mortgage at 4% interest, you pay 4% interest from your first payment through your 360th payment.
+For example, if you take out a 30-year fixed-rate mortgage at 4% interest, you pay 4% interest from your first monthly mortgage payment through your 360th payment.